RushuiGuan/expression/src/Albatross.Expression/README.md

-# Albatross.Expression
+# About

-A powerful .NET expression parsing and evaluation library that processes and evaluates text-based expression strings.
+`Albatross.Expression` is a powerful .NET expression parsing and evaluation library that processes and evaluates text-based expression strings.
 The library tokenizes expression text, creates a tree model from the tokens, and can evaluate expressions or convert them to different formats.
 It includes a comprehensive ExecutionContext class that allows evaluation of expressions with variables that can be read internally or directly from external objects.

 ## Features